 - Peripherals must be read/written to through a variety of industrial and networking protocols.

-- Additional functionality, such as a local web server or MQTT broker is necessary.
+- Additional functionality, such as a local web server, MQTT broker, or local data visualization is necessary.

 As a general rule, if your hardware is capable of running the Gateway Edge Agent, we recommend this option.